Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/voice-control/set-voice-control-command.md

 **Action** - click the `<No Action Selected>` button to select the action you want to run when you say the command you entered in the command field.
 **Override Global** -  only check this is you want the bot to trigger a command with specific certainty that you said the trigger words. this threshold is defined in the `Confidence Threshold` input field.

 When you happy with this click the `Ok` button.
-Save then you have created your first of many voice control commands
+Save, and you have created your first of many voice control commands

 ---